 The Clock Tower Circle was established to recognise our most loyal and generous supporters.
 Membership to it starts after making a commitment of £1,000 or more annually.
 Gifts at this level represent a foundation of leadership giving that provide funding for Trinity’s core activities of teaching and research.
-To date, membership of the Clock Tower Circle has grown to include 230 alumni and friends.

 To join the Clock Tower Circle, please click here.

 Why I Joined The Clock Tower Circle… by Amna Hadziabdic (2004)